 All dangerous materials such as matches, lighters, weapons, sharp or heavy implements or tools are banned.
 Any such items brought to school would be confiscated permanently.

-Students must not bring valuable items like walkmans/iPods or cell-phones to school.
 While every care is taken to safeguard students property the school takes no responsibility for lost or stolen property.
 Students must name all clothing items and other belongings.
 Families are advised to take out an All Risks Householders' Insurance Policy.

 Students who cause damage to school property through negligence or disregard for rules, such as the use of balls near windows, will be asked to pay for repairs.